 Those who are facing stiff challenges are earnest.
 That seriousness provides the power to discipline and strengthen oneself and achieve remarkable growth.
 That’s why adversity can be considered “the mother of happiness” (World Tribune, 1/21/2011).

 Well, that’s all very nice, but what about those corporate reformers?
-They’re still going to wipe out equal education for all and decimate the teaching profession?
+They’re still going to wipe out equal education for all and decimate the teaching profession, aren’t they?
 It doesn’t really matter whether one has strength and dignity in the face of the storm.
 The storm is still a matter of fact is it not?
 Certainly.
 How can I deny that it is not?
 Nevertheless, two things compel me: (1) I do not want to live my life in fear, and (2) I cannot possibly motivate students to win in their lives if I am not modeling victory in my own.